 But my God – isn’t it great when they are quiet and watching the screen for a bit!
 Preferably with headphones on.
 Total bliss.

 Besides, whenever we decide to “ban the gadgets” as a family in our house, some clever little shit inevitably suggests getting Monopoly out…

 And this always, without fail, ends in someone tipping over the board in a rage and having a scrap with whoever owns Mayfair.

 Give me shit YouTube videos about how to make slime any fucking day of the week over that!

-Our StepKids, like pretty much all other teenagers of their generation, have a mobile phone each, and this was a real game changer for us.
-It was like a curse was lifted overnight in all honesty!
+Our StepKids, like pretty much all other teenagers of their generation, have a mobile phone each, and this was a real game changer for us in terms of being able to communicate with the kids regularly and easily.

-Previously, we had to call their house landline to speak to the kids, which usually resulted in awkward conversations with his bonkers ExWife, that she generally delighted in using as an opportunity to rant and rave at us!
+Previously, we had to call their house landline, which usually resulted in awkward conversations with his ExWife, that she generally delighted in using as an opportunity to find something to rant at us about…

-So this platform was basically taken away from her once the kids each had a mobile phone, we could get straight through to them and swerve any potential BM drama.
+So this platform was basically taken away once the kids each had a mobile phone, we could get straight through to them and swerve any potential BMD (Bio Mother Drama)

-We could send texts telling them how much we loved them, “good luck with your exam today,” that sort of thing – so they knew we were always thinking of them, even when they weren’t with us.
+We could send texts to the kids telling them how much we loved them, “good luck with your exam today,” that sort of thing – so they knew we were always thinking of them, even when they weren’t with us.

 It’s important to me and Charming, that they know they are the centre of our world all the time, not just for 50% of the week or for the fun weekend stuff.